easonchai/horus/packages/horus/README.md

 ### Available Tools

 - **WithdrawalTool**: Withdraws funds from compromised protocols to secure addresses
-- **RevokeTool**: Revokes permissions for compromised tokens or protocols
+- **RevokeTool**: Revokes permissions for compromised tokens or protocols using AgentKit
 - **MonitorTool**: Monitors assets for suspicious activity

 The tools are implemented as Python classes that inherit from the base `BaseTool` class.
 Each tool implements an `execute` method that takes a dictionary of parameters and returns a string describing the action taken.